Amazon Fire OS Platform Guide

 Select the PATH variable and press Edit.

-Append the following to the PATH based on where you installed the SDK and Ant, for example:
+Append the following to the PATH based on where you installed the SDK, for example:

 Save the value and close both dialog boxes.

-You will also need to enable Java.
-Open a command prompt and type
+You may also need to enable Java and Ant.
+Open a command prompt and

 Amazon WebView SDK